 Consider more primitive groups like the Tarahumara Indians in Mexico, who run their whole lives without ACL tears, meniscus injuries, or plantar fasciitis.
 They have members of their tribe who are in their seventies and eighties who still run marathon distances without any pain.

 I know what you’re thinking: “Well Jon, these groups probably have great genes.”

 We know this is not the reason for their athletic longevity because when these groups are introduced to a more modern way of living, they develop disease and injuries at the same rate as the rest of us.

 The good news is many of these conditions are reversible, or at the very least, they can be halted.

 How to Reverse Movement Dysfunction

 So how do you correct these imbalances?
-I can tell you right now, it’s not by ignoring them like I used to do.
+It’s not by ignoring them.
 And despite what many think, lifting more weights is not the answer.

 You should not strengthen dysfunctional movements.

 Strengthening your muscles without realigning them first would only further the dysfunction.